biati-digital/alfred-calculate-anything/README.md

 - New: Complete rewrite to be more maintainable and extendable
 - New: Added cryptocurrencies support
-- New: Actions modifiers, you can press CMD or option to copy the value in different formats
+- New: Actions mofidiers, you can press CMD or option to copy the value in different formats
 - New: Display exchange rate conversions in multiple currencies at once
 - New: Added new workflow updater